TrishaSrikanth-459/DeployStega/docs/reproducible_dataset.md

 ### 4.1 File semantics

-- Each line corresponds to exactly one user
+- Each line corresponds to **exactly one user**
-- Each line contains a complete interaction trace
+- Each line contains a **complete interaction trace**
-- Events are time-ordered
+- Events are **strictly time-ordered**
-- Each trace has a mandatory label (benign or covert)
+- Each trace has a **mandatory label** (`benign` or `covert`)
+- Semantic content, if present, is embedded in event metadata

-This file represents exactly what a behavioral adversary observes.
+This file represents exactly what a behavioral adversary observes, augmented with semantic fields where available.

+---

 ### 4.2 Event structure